mikerodd/RoddRunner/README.md

 Foe's AI mimics the original one but needs to be enhanced

 # Contrib
-Godot is available at https://godotengine.org/
+* Godot is available at https://godotengine.org/
-I used the Lazenby Comuter font by Andrew Young, available at http://disasterfonts.co.uk/ To produce the characters, I used Body Mechanics Rigs by [vinchau](https://blendswap.com/profile/321006) available [here](https://blendswap.com/blend/19110)
+* I used the Lazenby Comuter font by Andrew Young, available at http://disasterfonts.co.uk/
+* To produce the characters animations, I used Body Mechanics Rigs by [vinchau](https://blendswap.com/profile/321006) available [here](https://blendswap.com/blend/19110)